 Why would increasing the age of marriage for girls spark resistance?
 What lessons does the civil society mobilization in India have for advocates and decision makers in other contexts?

-RESURJ’s Executive Director, Marisa Viana, was part of the conversation, along with other speakers, where she discussed RESURJ’s work around adolescents rights and autonomy in the context of Beyond Criminalization campaign.
+RESURJ’s Executive Coordinator, Marisa Viana, was part of the conversation, along with other speakers, where she discussed RESURJ’s work around adolescents rights and autonomy in the context of Beyond Criminalization campaign.